harrhunt/ClassDiagramTool/README.md

 # Class Diagram Tool
 The Class Diagram Tool is meant to aide in the creation of UML diagrams from predefined projects.
 The tool takes in a source directory and associated header and source files to map classes, fields, and methods onto a graph according to their inheritance and multiplicity.
 This tool was built using C++ 20 standard using `windows.h` and `CMake`.

-To utilize the tool, see [building, installing, and linking](Building, installing, and linking.
+To utilize the tool, see [building, installing, and linking](Building, installing, and linking).

 ## How it works
 Given a source directory, the tool extracts the class name, methods, and functions using regex straight from the header file.
 It aggregates the classes and associated data into a vector of classes and maps them in a hash table according to their relations to other classes.